emvolz/NBPMscape/ROADMAP.md

 ## Update model compartments
 - Split 'Removed' compartments into 'Death' and 'Recovered'
-- 'Death' compartment to be used as pathway for detections in non-metagenomic surveillance model

-## International travel
-- Incorporate imported cases as potential trigger for detection in non-metagenomic surveillance model

 # Version 0.3.0

+## Adapt care pathways
+- Add new infection severity level to enable modelling of secondary care sampling

+## Configuration files
+- For editing pathogen parameter input values and sampling parameters

+## Standardise analaysis of sampling strategies
+- Adapt analysis scripts to standard format enabling ease of use

+## Incorporate analysis in R into Julia
+- In particular the fitting of statistical distributions to adjust for right-censoring of simulation results
+- This should make analysis easier

 ## More realistic importation dynamics
 - Short-duration contacts at port-of-entry (similar to commuter dynamics)
 - Home region should be drawn prop-to population density (or possibly derived from ONS International Passenger Survey)
     * simulate 1-way migration from port-of-entry to home region

 ## Long distance migration
 - Scalable migration matrix for occasional long-distance travel

+## Non-metagenomic surveillance model
+- 'Death' compartment to be used as pathway for detections in non-metagenomic surveillance model
+- Incorporate imported cases as potential trigger for detection in non-metagenomic surveillance model